MarcoCiapparelli/LLMs-for-psyling/README.md

 ---

 ### About
 The present notebook is a guide on (mostly) language models.
-It was developed over the course of two workshops as a learning resource for psychologists, linguists and neuroscientists, and is geared toward that audience (I'm one of them myself 😺).
+It was developed over the course of two workshops as a learning resource for psychologists, linguists and neuroscientists, and is geared toward that audience (I'm one of them myself! 😺).
 Lacking extensive commentary, I suggest using the notebook as a playground!
 Code sections also come with example exercises, followed by possible solutions.
 The main topics covered are:
 *  **representations** in LLMs: extracting and comparing word embeddings, probe the effects of context, compare representations within and across models
 *  **prediction** in LLMs: extracting predictability measures, use them to probe the 'knowledge' of models
 *  **multimodality**: extract representations from a computer vision models, compare them to those of LLMs, and extract prediction measures from language-vision models